Rajpratik71/Mininet-wiki/FAQ.md

 The OpenFlow reference controller (`controller`) implements a bridge/learning switch, as does NOX's `pyswitch` module, and they don't implement a spanning-tree protocol by default.
 As a result, they **will not work with a network that has loops in it**.

 In general, if you want to use a network with loops in it, you need to be absolutely sure that your controller supports such a network.
 As mentioned above, `controller` and `pyswitch` **do not** by default.
-NOX has a `spanning_tree` module, which you may wish to investigate.
+NOX classic and POX include spanning tree modules, which you may wish to investigate.

+"That sounds like too much work - I don't want to do any work!"

+You may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox) as well as some of the multipath experiments on http://reproducingnetworkresearch.blogspot.com.
+But, you will still probably have to do some work and actually understand what you are doing.

 ***
 <a id=assign-macs></a>